blackboard/bb-learn-ultra-embedded-content/example-apps/jsx/rte-youtube-search/README.md

 # YouTube Search Content Provider
 YouTube Search provides an interface to search YouTube for relevant content and select a video from search results.
+This is an example fo a user interface that you can host on a server and use as an integration point with Learn Ultra's UI.
+It can be intitiated through LTI and rendered in an iFrame in various locations on the Ultra frontend.
+Check the root README for more information.

-TODO: This is configured to use some form of authorization with BbLearn.
-Update to run locally, and mock the authorization for demonstration
+NOTE: This will not render locally as expected, because it relies on PostMessage configuration from a working Learn Ultra environment

 # NPM Commands